sonic-net/sonic-mgmt/docs/testplan/OSPF-test-plan.md

         - [Test Steps](#test-steps-1)

 ## Overview
-The purpose of this test is to verify the functionality of OSPF routing sessions on a SONIC switch DUT.
+The purpose of this test is to verify the functionality of OSPF routing sessions on a SONiC switch DUT.
 This test aims to cover the routing functionality of both OSPF and OSPFv3.
-The test assumes all standard topology configurations, such as BGP neighborship, are pre-configured in the DUT and neighboring systems with no OSPF configurations.
-It is also assumed that neighboring devices are all SONiC devices.
+The test assumes any default routing configurations (BGP or OSPF) to be pre-configured in the DUT and neighboring systems.
+It is assumed that neighboring devices are of SONiC or Arista EOS/vEOS/cEOS type.

 ### Scope
-The test is targeting a running SONIC system with fully functioning configuration.
+The test is targeting a running SONiC system with any default routing configuration (BGP or OSPF).
-The purpose of the test is functional testing of OSPF on a SONIC system, testing OSPF neighborship status and dynamic routing changes in the event of a link failure.
+The purpose of the test is functional testing of OSPF on a SONiC system, testing OSPF neighborship status and dynamic routing changes in the event of a link failure and a newly learnt route.

 ### Testbed
-The test is avilable for all variations of **Tier 0** and **Tier 1** topologies available in the **sonic-mgmt** repository where the neighboring devices are SONiC devices.
+The test is available for all variations of **Tier 0** and **Tier 1** topologies available in the **sonic-mgmt** repository comprising a single DUT and where the neighboring devices are of SONiC or Arista EOS/vEOS/cEOS type.

 ### Related DUT CLI Commands
 Existing BGP routing functionality is disabled using the following command inside the configure terminal of SONiC FRR (vtysh) mode.

     sonic(config)# no router bgp

-OSPF configurations are be made using the following commands inside the configure terminal of SONiC FRR (vtysh) mode.
+OSPF configurations are made using the following commands inside the configure terminal of SONiC FRR (vtysh) mode.

     #Enter OSPF configuration mode
     sonic(config)# router ospf